 10. If the LC and BOT conclude that an electronic version of a publication would benefit our fellowship, necessary steps will be taken for it to be formatted and made available through the sanon.org website.

 Title Selection Process

-Throughout the development of a proposed CAL manuscript, Committee members are invited to suggest titles for the work in progress.
-The final title, agreed upon by the Literature Committee Editors, is approved at the same time as the final draft of the manuscript.
+Throughout the development of a proposed CAL manuscript, LC members are invited to suggest titles for the work in progress.
+The final title, agreed upon by the LC Editors, is approved at the same time as the final draft of the manuscript.